The track features the former President reciting the Pledge of Allegiance alongside the ‘J6 Prison Choir’.

 Forbes reports that members of the ‘choir’ recorded their parts through the phone in the prisons where they are currently being held.
 Trump’s musical effort comes at a time when his relevance seems to be waning in national politics and his announcement of a run for 2024 has failed to generate the type of interest that he is accustomed to receiving.

-Those in prison are being detained for their links to the attack on the Capitol which saw more than 100 law enforcement officers injured and five people killed.
+Those in prison were being detained for their links to the attack on the Capitol which saw more than 100 law enforcement officers injured and five people killed.
 Trump has previously said that he believes those imprisoned for the attack are being treated “very unfairly”.